red-collar-official/flutter_kore/packages/umvvm/doc/view_model.md

 }
 ```

-To see base settings and methods of view models you can visit [this page](./mvvm_instance.md).
+To see base settings and methods of view models, you can visit [this page](./mvvm_instance.md).